 Yes, you can drink alcohol after ESG treatment, but it is important to drink responsibly.
 Alcohol can dehydrate your body, so it is important to drink plenty of water along with any alcoholic beverage.

-ESG surgery is a minimally invasive procedure that can be performed in under an hour.
-However, the length of the surgery will depend on the individual case.
+ESG is a minimally invasive procedure that can be performed in under an hour.
+However, the length of the procedure will depend on the individual case.
 Some people may only need a single incision, while others may require multiple incisions.

 221 W Colorado Blvd #630, Dallas, TX 75208, United States